2019’s Best Airlines

 Below, you can see where each major airline ranks, based on overall WalletHub Score.

-Most Reliable Airline … Delta Air Lines has the lowest rate of cancellations, delays, mishandled luggage and denied boardings.
+Most Reliable Airline: Delta Air Lines has the lowest rate of cancelations, delays, mishandled luggage and denied boardings.

-Cheapest Airline … Spirit and Frontier are the best airlines for budget flyers.
+Cheapest Airline: Frontier and Spirit are the best airlines for budget flyers.

-Most Satisfactory Airline … Southwest Airlines had the industry’s lowest consumer-complaint rate in 2017, while Frontier and Spirit had the highest complaint rates by far.
+Most Satisfactory Airline: Southwest Airlines and ExpressJet Airlines had the industry’s lowest consumer-complaint rate in 2018.

 The tables below illustrate the number of points that each airline received based on the scoring system defined in the methodology.